noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 sidebar_position: 1
 ---

 This guide shows you how to use oracles in your Noir program.
-For the sake of clarity, it is assumed that:
+For the sake of clarity, it assumes that:

-- You have read the [explainer on Oracles](../explainers/explainer-oracle.md) and are comfortable with the concept
+- You have read the [explainer on Oracles](../explainers/explainer-oracle.md) and are comfortable with the concept.
-- You already have your own NoirJS and/or Nargo app.
-If you don't, you can use the [vite-hardhat starter](https://github.com/noir-lang/noir-starter/tree/main/vite-hardhat) as a boilerplate (for example, by using its [devcontainer in codespaces](./using-devcontainers.mdx))
+- You have a Noir program to add oracles to.
+You can create one using the [vite-hardhat starter](https://github.com/noir-lang/noir-starter/tree/main/vite-hardhat) as a boilerplate.
 - You understand the concept of a JSON-RPC server.
 Visit the [JSON-RPC website](https://www.jsonrpc.org/) if you need a refresher.
-- You are comfortable with server-side javascript.
-Will skip any details on installing Node, packages, etc, so as to keep the guide short and straight to the point.
+- You are comfortable with server-side JavaScript (e.g. Node.js, managing packages, etc.).

-For reference, you can find the snippets used in this tutorial on the [Aztec DevRel Repository](https://github.com/AztecProtocol/dev-rel/tree/main/how_to_oracles/code-snippets/how-to-oracles)
+For reference, you can find the snippets used in this tutorial on the [Aztec DevRel Repository](https://github.com/AztecProtocol/dev-rel/tree/main/how_to_oracles/code-snippets/how-to-oracles).

 ## Rundown

 This guide has 3 major steps:

-1. How to modify our circuit to make use of oracle calls as unconstrained functions.
+1. How to modify our Noir program to make use of oracle calls as unconstrained functions
 2. How to write a JSON RPC Server to resolve these oracle calls with Nargo
 3. How to use them in Nargo and how to provide a custom resolver in NoirJS

-## Step 1 - Modify your circuit
+## Step 1 - Modify your Noir program

-An oracle is defined in a circuit by defining two methods:
+An oracle is defined in a Noir program by defining two methods:

-- An unconstrained method - This tells the Noir compiler that it is executing a Brillig block.
+- An unconstrained method - This tells the compiler that it is executing an [unconstrained functions](../noir/concepts//unconstrained.md).
 - A decorated oracle method - This tells the compiler that this method is an RPC call.

 An example of an oracle that returns a `Field` would be: